By Malcolm Lee Kitchen III | Margin Of The Law

-The Founders didn’t design wings for government.
+The Founders did not design wings for government.
 They designed shackles.

 Madison Built a Cage, Not a Benefactor